 Music is an underestimated tool in facilitating and making change.
 Whether that change be on the communal, political, or societal level, music is a way to connect and encourage dialogue.
 The context and structure of music is unlimited and that is one potential source of its power.
 The content of this article will focus on music within the broader context of Latin America, the United States, and immigration.
 However, this subject matter is expansive and this article aims only to contribute to an already vibrant discussion.
-Finally, the objective of this analysis is to focus on cases that exemplify and connect these contexts such as the use of the Mexican style of music known as corridos.
+Finally, the objective of this analysis is to focus on cases that exemplify and connect these contexts such as the use of the Mexican style of music known as el corrido.

-These ballads are written in a way that suggests that the narrator empathizes with the immigrant and wants to provide them with the utmost safe option (Lorenz, 2014).
+These specific corridos are written in a way that suggests that the narrator empathizes with the immigrant and wants to provide them with the utmost safe option (Lorenz, 2014).
 An example of a corrido’s structure and context is “El Respeto” (Herrera-Sobek, 2012).
-Meaning respect in english, this corrido emphasizes the suffering a young immigrant endures throughout his expedition to the U.S. The excerpt below is from “El Respeto,” and exemplifies the themes that appear in corridos:
+Meaning respect in english, this corrido emphasizes the suffering a young immigrant endures throughout his expedition to the U.S. The excerpt below is from “El Respeto,” and exemplifies the themes that appear in similar corridos:

 “Y en unos cuantos billetes,